 Compared with white adults, minority adults are more likely to

 Another challenge is knowing what waist size (also called waist circumference) to use when estimating disease risk.
 Current size cutoffs were determined in whites and not well studied in other groups.
-Use of these cutoffs may miscalculate the risk for diabetes and heart disease in other groups, such as Asian-American and black women.
+Use of these cutoffs may miscalculate the risk for diabetes and heart disease in other groups, such as Asian-American and African-American women.

 Autoimmune thyroid disease: Women of Jewish descent are nearly two times more likely than other women to have thyroid disease caused by an overactive immune system.